 Research Areasadult development and aging, biobehavioral processes, contexts of human development, interpersonal relationships

 The Austin Marriage Project

-Lisa Neff’s current research focuses on marital relationships.
-Despite the strong feelings of love and commitment that characterize newlywed couples, many marriages end in disappointment.
-To understand this shift, her research aims: (1) to identify the relationship processes associated with positive marital outcomes (e.g., the influence of optimistic biases on marital well-being; the role of social support exchanges between partners) and (2) to understand how and when stressors external to the relationship (e.g., work stress, financial difficulties) hinder couples’ efforts to engage in relationship-promoting behaviors.
+Lisa Neff’s current research explores how marriages develop and change over time.
+Specifically, her research aims: (1) to identify the relationship processes associated with positive marital outcomes (e.g., the influence of optimistic biases on marital well-being; the role of social support exchanges between partners) and (2) to understand how and when stressors external to the relationship (e.g., work stress, financial difficulties) hinder couples’ efforts to engage in relationship-promoting behaviors.
 To address these issues, Dr. Neff’s research utilizes daily diary, observational, and longitudinal methodologies.

-Crockett, E., & Neff, L. A. (in press).
+Crockett, E., & Neff, L. A. (2013).
 When receiving help hurts: Gender differences in cortisol responses to spousal support.
-Social Psychological and Personality Science
+Social Psychological and Personality Science, 4, 190-197.

 Neff, L.A., & Broady, E. (2011).
 Does practice make perfect?
 Stress resilience in early marriage.
 Journal of Personality and Social Psychology, 101, 1050-1067.